-Encryption is the process of converting plain text into ciphertext, i.e. converting the text from readable format to non-readable format to secure the conversation between two parties or from the unauthorized person.
-A secret key is used to encrypt the plain text securely; various techniques and algorithms have been developed to achieve the encryption.
+Encryption is the process of converting plain text into ciphertext, i.e., converting the text from readable format to non-readable format to secure the conversation between two parties or from the unauthorized person.
+A secret key is used to securely encrypt the plain text; various techniques and algorithms have been developed to encrypt the encryption.
 For example, substitution techniques, transposition techniques, MD5 algorithm, SHA algorithm, IDEA algorithm, etc.

 How does Encryption Work?

 There are 3 steps involved in the Encryption of data.
-First, you take some data as input that you want to Encrypt alongside with a key (such as Password or passphrase).
-Once you have both, you will send both as input to an encryption algorithm.
+First, you take some data as input that you want to Encrypt alongside a key (Password or passphrase).
+Second, once you have both, you will send both as input to an encryption algorithm.

 The algorithm will then change the data given in the input using the Encryption key, and it will send the output.
 You can then send the output to the second party using any medium you like, or you can keep the Encrypted data for your own future use.